-Petty cash in hands for day-to-day small expenses such as office stationery, cleaning stuff, materials, staff taxi fares reimbursement and so on.
+To have a petty cash in office or at work is handy when comes to paying petty cash expenses.
+For example, office stationery, cleaning stuff, materials, staff taxi fares reimbursement and so on.

 It is essential to maintain a petty cash account to account for the cash withdrawn from your company bank account for use as petty cash and expenses paid out of your petty cash.